-- Direct fund-raising activities (canvassing or selling merchandise);
+- Direct fund-raising activities (canvassing door to door);

 - Volunteering during school hours (for example, peer tutoring and library work must be done after school hours);

-- Volunteer hours completed if you are a trainee or an associate of the organization;
+- Volunteering as a trainee or an associate of the organization;

-- Volunteer hours completed for organizations not registered with the Community Service Bursary program.
+- Volunteering for organizations not registered with the Community Service Bursary program.

 How does an Organization register?

-To register to become a volunteer organization with our program, please complete the Community Service Bursary Organization Registration Form.
+To become a registered volunteer organization with our program, please complete our registration form here - Community Service Bursary Organization Registration Form.

 Once completed, email the form to firstname.lastname@example.org.

-Approved organizations will be added to our List of Registered Volunteer Organizations on our web page.
+Approved organizations will be added to our web page - List of Registered Volunteer Organizations.